Skip to content

 • Reduced risk of stroke

-Tip: You can find out how to do this in a separate article.
-Targeted reduction of the risk of heart disease simply by following your heart.
+Tip: In a separate post, you'll learn how to use the Reduce the risk of heart disease in a targeted manner simply by following your heart.

 Is too much vitamin B9 harmful?

-Here it is important to distinguish again between natural folate and synthetic folic acid.
-This is because folate derived from the diet, natural folate there are No maximum intake recommendation, as it does not exhibit any toxic effects.1,3,5
+Once again, a distinction must be made between natural folate and synthetic folic acid.
+Because for from the diet derived, Natural folate there are No maximum intake recommendation, as it does not exhibit any toxic effects.1,3,5

-For Folic acid from food supplements or foods fortified with folic acid, the EFSA has set a Tolerable Upper Intake Level (UL) of 1,000 µg per day.5 The main reason for this restriction is that a high folic acid level in patients with vitamin B12 deficiency improves the blood count to such an extent that the B12 deficiency is not recognizable.
-The problem here is that the neurological damage caused by vitamin B12 deficiency is not prevented.
-So if you make sure you have enough B12, a higher folic acid intake than 1,000 µg can also be harmless.
+For Folic acid from food supplements or foods fortified with folic acid, however, EFSA has set a Tolerable Upper Intake Level (UL) of 1,000 µg per day.5 The main reason for this restriction is that a high folic acid level in patients with vitamin B12 deficiency improves the blood count to such an extent that the B12 deficiency is not detectable.
+The problem with this is that it does not prevent the neurological damage of vitamin B12 deficiency.
+Therefore, if you take care to get enough B12, even a folic acid intake higher than 1,000 µg can be harmless.

-In 2012, the DGE stated in a statement that Germany is not a country with a vitamin deficiency and that the population is sufficiently supplied with vitamins.7 In one of the largest German nutrition studies, the National Consumption Study II, however, it was found that 79 percent of men and 86 percent of women do not reach the recommended reference values for the daily intake of folate.8 The fact that the test persons do not reach the intake recommendations does not yet mean a manifested deficiency, but it can result in health disadvantages.
+In 2012, the DGE issued a statement saying that Germany is not a vitamin-deficient country and that the population is sufficiently supplied with vitamins.7 In one of the largest German nutrition studies, the National Consumption Study II, however, it was found that 79 percent of men and 86 percent of women do not reach the recommended reference values for the daily intake of folate.8 The fact that the test persons do not reach the intake recommendations does not yet mean a manifested deficiency, but it can result in health disadvantages.

 An Irish study, analyzing data from 5,000 subjects aged 50 and older, concluded that 1 in 7 participants had folate deficiency and 1 in 8 had B12 deficiency.9 Thus should especially older people 50 and older keep an eye on their vitamin supply.

-Reasons for a B9 deficiency are mainly due to an unbalanced diet with few green leafy vegetables, cabbage and pulses, as well as a low proportion of raw vegetables.
-Other causes of deficiency are alcohol abuse, smoking, medication and the contraceptive pill.3,10
+Reasons for B9 deficiency are mainly due to an unbalanced diet with few green leafy vegetables, cabbage and legumes, and a low proportion of raw vegetables.
+Other causes of deficiency are alcohol abuse, smoking, medication, and the contraceptive pill.3,10

 Symptoms of deficiency are increased homocysteine levels and the associated increased risk of arteriosclerosis or strokes.
-Other symptoms include impaired purine and DNA synthesis, anaemia, reduced antibody formation and immunodeficiency, as well as sleep disorders, forgetfulness and depression.
-In pregnant women, a B9 deficiency also leads to an increased risk of birth defects.
+Other symptoms include impaired purine and DNA synthesis, anemia, reduced antibody formation and immune deficiency, as well as sleep disorders, forgetfulness and depression.
+In pregnant women, B9 deficiency also leads to an increased risk of birth defects.

 Which foods contain a lot of folic acid?